ronsaffron/gobi_purchase_check/README2.md

 **gobi/__init__.py**

 * Two additional parsing sections have been added:
-        * The first simply defines a variable for "selector," a GOBISMART custom field label that we require from selector/liaisons and output into the PO-Line.
+    1. The first simply defines a variable for "selector," a GOBISMART custom field label that we require from selector/liaisons and output into the PO-Line.
-        * The second defines a variable for "intentional duplicate" which is an additional GOBISMART custom field label that is notated by the Ordering Assistant to clarify to Gobi our desire to duplicate a previously purchased title.
+    2. The second defines a variable for "intentional duplicate" which is an additional GOBISMART custom field label that is notated by the Ordering Assistant to clarify to Gobi our desire to duplicate a previously purchased title.

 **alma/sru.py**

-    * A new import was called
+    * A new import was module was imported which references a "elookup.py" file.
+This file is a list of Alma Electronic Collection IDs which correspond to collections of non-owned, temporary, or subscribed electronic portfolios.
+    *